oVirt/ovirt-site/source/node/4.0/update.html.md

 ### Problem

+The basic problem is: How do we get an wrapper rpm to an installed Node.

+#### Considerations

+When designing the update process, we need to consider the availability of all packages at each point in time.

 The following build process - roughly to what is happening during an upstream release - needs to be considered:

 1.  oVirt Release Compose (independent of Node)